What is Brand Management? Simple Framework Anyone Can Use

 These are terrible reasons to rebrand.
 A rebrand is a costly, risky, and disruptive surgical procedure for a business.
 It should only be undertaken for serious strategic reasons:

-• Your brand has acquired such a negative reputation that it's beyond repair.
+- Your brand has acquired such a negative reputation that it may be beyond repair.

 Changing your identity for aesthetic reasons is an act of vanity.
-It confuses loyal customers, throws away any brand equity you've built, and rarely solves the underlying business problem.
+It confuses loyal customers, erases any brand equity you’ve built, and rarely addresses the underlying business problem.

 Remember when The Gap tried to change its iconic logo in 2010?
 The public backlash was so swift and brutal that they reversed the decision in less than a week.
 It was a masterclass in alienating your customers and looking foolish.